-But even though plenty of people understand the value of life insurance, there’s still a big gap between how many need coverage and how many actually have it.
+Even though plenty of people understand the value of life insurance, there’s still a big gap between how many need coverage and how many have it.
 That’s why Life Insurance Awareness Month exists.
-Occurring in the month of September, Life Insurance Awareness Month is designed to educate people about life insurance and help them make the right coverage choices.
+In September, Life Insurance Awareness Month aims to educate people about life insurance and help them make the right coverage choices.

-While Life Insurance Awareness Month has been running for more than 15 years, life insurance itself has been around much, much longer.
-In fact, the first life insurance company as a way to support women in the church whose husbands had died.
+While Life Insurance Awareness Month has been running for more than 19 years, life insurance has existed much longer.
+In fact, the first life insurance company in the United States began in 1759 to support women in the church whose minister husbands had died.

-More than 260 years later, the industry continues to evolve to keep up with the needs of modern families.
+Almost 265 years later, the industry continues to evolve to keep up with the needs of modern families.
 It’s now possible to price, shop, and even buy life insurance coverage online.
-And for people who have put off buying life insurance because of the medical exam, the number of no exam options available continues to grow.
+And for people who have put off buying life insurance because of the medical exam, the number of no-exam life insurance options available continues growing.

 3. Anytime is a good time to get covered.

 Life Insurance Awareness Month happens in September, but the right time to buy life insurance is now, according to the Life Happens’ 2020 campaign.